aktos-io/aktos-dcs/authentication.md

 1. At the destination, all messages will be checked if sender is authorized to perform that action.
 2. If unauthorized, send an exception message back.

+# Security Design

+1. An attacker might get whole password database.
+2. Attacker might (and probably will) know the hash algorithm we are using.
+3. With these informations, he/she shouldn't be able to
+   1. Retrieve original password.
+   2. Retrieve any sensitive user data